-CUE-101 has demonstrated evidence of anti-tumor clinical activity as a monotherapy along with a favorable tolerability profile.
-Of the 19 evaluable patients treated at the RP2D of 4 mg/kg, we observed a confirmed partial response, or PR, lasting for more than 36 weeks and seven patients with durable stable disease, defined as stable disease on at least two consecutive post-treatment scans lasting at least 12 weeks.
-Of particular note, one of the stable disease patients has had no evidence of tumor growth for over 12 months and has had no detectable evidence of circulating HPV DNA in their blood.
-This patient continues on treatment in the trial.
-We have also observed promising preliminary data with respect to CUE-101's pharmacokinetic, or PK, and pharmacodynamic, or PD, profile, as well as biomarker data with respect to circulating HPV DNA as a potential proxy of anti-tumor response.
-Also of importance is a continuing trend that we have observed of improvement in median overall patient survival, or mOS, which is currently approaching 12 months or greater, and a Kaplan-Meier analysis estimate for mOS (at a 95% confidence interval) of 24.4 months in third line and beyond patients.
-Data generated from a third-party trial for second line patients receiving check point inhibitor therapy, the current standard of care, demonstrated a mOS of approximately eight months.
-We continue to follow the patients treated in the monotherapy trial and anticipate this overall survival data to continue to mature throughout 2023.
+In our 2L+ monotherapy Phase 1 trial, CUE-101 has demonstrated evidence of anti-tumor activity, along with a favorable tolerability profile.
+Of the 20 patients in the monotherapy Phase 1 clinical trial treated at the dose of 4 mg/kg, we observed a confirmed partial response, or PR, lasting for more than 36 weeks and 6 patients with durable stable disease, defined as stable disease on at least two consecutive post-treatment scans lasting at least 12 weeks.
+One patient with stable disease has had no evidence of tumor growth for 24 months and has had no detectable evidence of circulating HPV DNA in their blood.
+This data supports the possibility that this patient has a histopathological complete response, i.e., qualitatively no remaining viable tumor, while the quantitative scan may have been measuring dead, fibrotic tissue.
+This patient recently reached the end of the 24-month treatment period of the trial as defined by the clinical trial protocol.
+In this monotherapy trial, we have observed a median overall survival, or mOS, of 20.8 months in this 2L+ patient population (as shown below).
+Data generated from historical reports on second line patients that received CPI therapy (KEYTRUDA or IPDIVO), demonstrated a mOS of 8.4 months and 7.5 months respectively (as shown below).
+We continue to follow the patients treated in the monotherapy trial and anticipate this overall survival data to continue to mature throughout 2024.